featurist/hyperdom/readme.md

 ```

 * `eventHandlers` - object containing:
+  * `function onbeforeadd()` - invoked before the component is rendered for the first time, before `renderFunction`.
+This is a good place to setup state for the component.
   * `function onadd(element)` - invoked after the component has been rendered for the first time, the `element` being the top-most DOM element in the component.
   * `function onupdate(element)` - invoked after the component has been re-rendered, `element` being the top-most DOM element in the component.
   * `function onremove(element)` - invoked after the component has been removed from the DOM, `element` being the top-most DOM element in the component.